Idle0x/Drosera-Unique-Trap/README.md

 ## 📖 Full Technical Guide

-**Note**: If you prefer to deploy your trap manually, run into errors during your AI session, need to check troubleshooting steps, or if the AI goes off topic, expand this guide by clicking the collapsed link below.
-For the best experience, use the AI walkthrough.

 <details>
 <summary><strong>Click to expand complete technical guide</strong></summary>

+**Note**: If you prefer to deploy your trap manually, run into errors during your AI session, need to check troubleshooting steps, or if the AI goes off-topic, expand this guide by clicking the collapsed link above.
+For the best experience, use the AI walkthrough.

 ---